gridgain/yardstick/README.md

 * `BENCHMARK_PACKAGES` - packages where the specified benchmark is searched by reflection mechanism
 * `BENCHMARK_WRITER` - probe point writer class name
 * `HOSTS` - comma-separated list of hosts where to start servers, one server per host
-* `SERVER` - class name of the server to be started
-* `DRIVER` - class name of the benchmark to be started
 * `CONFIG` - benchmark configuration to be passed to the servers and to the benchmarks

 The following properties can be defined in the benchmark configuration: